OliverOakley/project_two/README.md

 I also created a MySQL Database on GCP to store the results of the dice roll/wheel spins and the prizes won.
 The schema for the database is as follows:
-* Results Table:
-    * Stores the results of the dice roll and wheel spins as a single entry.
 * Prizes Table:
+    * Diceroll - Stores the dice roll from service 2.
-    * Amount - stores the amount won, as determined by service 4.
+    * Fruit - Stores the three fruit spins from service 3.
-    * Results_id - relates the amount won to the results of the dice roll/wheel spins from services 2 and 3.
+    * Amount - Stores the amount won from service 4.

 The database schema is defined in the service1/application/models.py.
 The schema is created by running 'python3 create.py', with the create.py file being stored in service1.